vhelin/wla-dx/doc/wlaflags.rst

 -k  Keep all empty sections.
 By default they are discarded.
 -M  WLA generates makefile rules describing the dependencies of the main
     source file.
+-MP Create a phony target for each dependency other than the main file,
+    use this with -M.
 -q  Quiet mode. ``.PRINT*`` -directives output nothing.
 -s  Don't create _sizeof_* and _padding_* definitions.
 -t  Test assemble.
 Doesn't output any files.
 -v  Verbose mode.
 Shows a lot of information about the compiling process.
+-v1 Verbose messages (only discard sections)
+-v2 Verbose messages (-v1 plus short summary)
 -x  Extra compile time labels and definitions.
 WLA does extra work by creating
     few helpful definitions, and labels SECTIONSTART_[section name] and SECTIONEND_[section name] at the beginning and end of a section.